danweiner/learning-p5-js/README.md

 `col = map(mouseX, 0, 600, 0, 255)`

 Here's Dan's [code](https://github.com/CodingTrain/website/blob/master/Tutorials/P5JS/p5.js/02/2.4_p5.js_map/sketch.js) using the map function

+This [example](https://github.com/danweiner/learning-p5-js/tree/master/lesson-2/map) is the same as my [variables](https://github.com/danweiner/learning-p5-js/tree/master/lesson-2/variables) example, except I use the map function to make the background change from black to white as the the mouse moves from the left side of the canvas to the right.

 ### Random: Variety is the spice of life